DistributedCollective/Sovryn-subgraph/README.md

 ## Acknowledgments

-Thanks to creators/contributors of the following repos for inspiration, code snippets and libraries:
+Thanks to creators/contributors of the following repos for inspiration and code snippets:
 - Bancor Blocklytics
 - Uniswap
 - Protofire library